laujan/ProposalManager/Setup/Automated Setup.md

 **Important**: after installing any of the pre-requisites displayed above, you will need to exit powershell and re-launch it to make sure all the environment variables are correctly picked up by the shell.

 **Important**: when you run any of these scripts, a free-tiered app service plan will be created.
 If your subscription already hit the 10 free app service plans limit, either change subscriptions, delete a free app service plan or move it to a different pricing tier so the setup can be completed.

-# Installing Proposal Manager
-Proposal Manager can be easily installed using PowerShell.
-In this folder, a script called `Install-PMInstance.ps1` is included for your convenience.

-This script is intended to run in that folder, with the whole repo downloaded to your machine.
-Trying to download only the scripts and running them without the code **will not work**.

-Refer to this Automated Deployment Process [walk-through video](https://youtu.be/Pd62rhF6Cy0) for an overview of the process before you start.
-After this deployment process refer to [configure-proposalmanager video](https://youtu.be/WmOT6D2mQPs) to configure the system or see the Getting Started guide.
-Refer [this video](https://youtu.be/_Y_SAhd3sBc) for a comprehensive walk-through including add-ins.

 Before running the script, please execute the following: